Faelan-Anthropawn/main-website/README.md

 ## Planned Tools

-*   **Kit Builder**: Add items with any enchnats of any level into kits to be imported with an mcstructure.
 *   **Video Builder**: Simple music video building tool.
 May require download (or slower webm dependency)
 *   **Bonus**: May add a section for some random but useful stuff I make that I use to speed up dev work.
 Think stuff like auto jar compilation
 *   **Server Hosting**: Requires download.
 Fully loclly run bds server manager.
 (Slow progress)